badtuple/remits/design/protocol.md

 The Frame Code is the second byte in the request.

-### Length and Payload
+### Payload

-The 3rd-6th byte is an unsigned 32bit integer that represents the length of the Paylod in bytes.
 The rest of the frame is data encoded in CBOR format.
 The schema of that data depends on the Frame's Kind and Code.

 ## Request